 Descendants of Culbokie

 We have created this new page to act as a showcase for histories sent to us by descendants of families that once lived in and around Culbokie.
+The page is very experimental and navigation will be improved.

 We have been in communication with Ruth and Paris Major, Martha’s Vineyard, MA who have shared with us their researches into their ancestors who lived in Culbokie in the area known as Knockmisan.